 IBES 130 (Carmichael Auditorium), 85 Waterman Street, Providence, RI 02912

-Free and open to the public.
-Wheelchair accessible.
-Reception at CSREA to follow.
+Free & open to the public.
+Book sale, signing, and light reception to follow.